 7.3.4.4 XML

-For further study.
+In the context of extensible markup language (XML) based management, the information model is defined using XML Schema Definition (XSD).

+7.3.4.5 Web Services

+In the context of web services based management, the information model is defined using Web Service Description Language (WSDL) and XSD.

+7.3.4.6 REST

+In the context of REST-based management, the information model is defined using JSON Schema or YAML Schema.

 A management interface specification includes the requirements, analysis and design specifications discussed in clause 7.
 A structure for specifying these specifications is provided in Annexes A, B and C.